edisulo/ComputerGraphicsCourse/testProj/README.md

 Enhanced User Interface: Refining the UI for better usability.
 Multi-PDF Support: Allowing users to upload and manage multiple PDFs.
 Advanced 3D Effects: Experimenting with more sophisticated lighting, shadows, and animations.

-Credits
+# Credits
 This project was developed as part of my coursework in Computer Graphics.
 Special thanks to the three.js community for their amazing library and resources.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for details.